Uber and Lyft take different roads in search of profit

 “If you’re losing as much money as Uber, it makes sense to leave those businesses to other companies who have the competency,” Morgan said.

+(This story corrects to remove reference that Uber has not integrated as many U.S. cities, paragraph 13)

-Reporting by Tina Bellon; Editing by Will Dunham
+Reporting by Tina Bellon; Editing by Will Dunham and Grant McCool